How to Write a Successful Nonfiction Book Proposal

 - Title Page

-Attractively present the title, subtitle, your name, address, and phone/fax numbers, and e-mail address and website (if you have one), as well as those of your agent, if appropriate.
+Attractively present the title, subtitle, your name, address, and phone/fax numbers, e-mail address, website, and urls for your blog or Youtube (if you have them) as well as the contact information for your agent, if appropriate.

 - Table of Contents for the Proposal